core-wg/oscore/draft-ietf-core-object-security.md

 In order to use OSCORE with HTTP, an endpoint needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).

+For this purpose this specification defines a new HTTP header field named CoAP-Object-Security, see {{iana-http}}.
+The CoAP-Object-Security header field is only used with CoAP-mappable HTTP and therefore only in POST requests and 200 (OK) responses.
+All field semantics is given within the CoAP-Object-Security header field.
+The header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).
+Intermediaries are not allowed to insert, delete, or modify the field's value.
+The header field is not preserved across redirects.

 A sending endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message.
 It then protects the message with OSCORE processing, and add the Object-Security option (as defined in this document).
-Then, the endpoint maps the resulting CoAP message to an HTTP message that includes an HTTP header field named Object-Security, whose value is:
+Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP header field CoAP-Object-Security, whose value is:

   * "" (empty string) if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).